Audio Technica AT-LP3 Test & Review

 Audio Technica AT-LP3 Review & Test

-Audio Technica has offered another step towards a new generation of audio enthusiasts and vinyl enthusiasts offering another step towards good sound as the new Audio Technica AT-LP3 turntable.
+Audio Technica has offered another step towards good sound with this new Audio Technica AT-LP3 turntable.
 This belt-driven turntable is an excellent upgrade to the original models such as the AT-LP60, although is somewhat more expensive than AT-LP60.

-Compared to the initial categories of turntables all segments like chassis, drive and platter have been improved, and most importantly the tone arm that allows the adjustment of tracking force and anti-skating.
+Compared to the initial categories of turntables, all segments like chassis drive and platter have been improved, and most importantly the tone arm that allows the adjustment of tracking force and anti-skating is also improved.
 It is a balanced straight tone arm with a radial and pivot ball bearing and a hydraulic lift control.

 The precisely adjusted tone arm and undamaged needle are necessary for the LP records to remain well preserved and sound through long lasting listening.
 An AT91R MM cartridge with aluminum crankcase is attached and the cartridge upgrade is easy to make because it is mounted on a universal HS3 headshell.
 It is curiosity that the built-in phono preamp supports MM and MC cartridges which is perhaps the unique case in the world of turntables with built-in phono preamplifiers.

 - Fully automatic belt-drive turntable operation with two speeds: 33-1/3 and 45 RPM

 - Balanced straight tone arm with hydraulically damped lift control and lockable rest